IME part 2 is the name given to the period of formation and training for curates.

 - Curates with a higher degree in theology and an active research calling may also undertake a self-directed study track.

 - Engagement with a range of Optional Themed Study Days (previously known as 'Hard Skills' days).
 Curates choose the days best suited to their own learning and calling.
-Associate-focus curates choose about eight optional study days over the whole curacy (usually two a year); incumbent-focus curates choose about twelve.
+Associate-focus curates choose at least six optional study days over the whole curacy (usually two a year); incumbent-focus curates choose at least nine.

 - A mission and ministry project undertaken in the curate's parish or local context.
 These are usually planned for the third year of curacy and are written up as either a 2,000-word theological reflection (Standard Track), a 6,000-word Independent Learning Project (BA), or a 7,000-word Reflective Practice portfolio (PGDip).